 What Does Workplace Safety Training Typically Exclude?

-Although workplace safety training is typically conducted or coordinated by human resource professionals, the training generally does not involve actual job training to help teach employees specific work-related tasks.
+Although workplace safety training is typically conducted or coordinated by human resources professionals, the training generally does not involve actual job training to help teach employees specific work-related tasks.
 These programs also don’t qualify employees as supervisors or trainers able to provide training themselves, unless specifically outlined in course documents.
 Companies should not expect training participants to improve their job skills or productivity as part of the training, nor should managers rely on these employees to pass on their learnings to co-workers.

 What Are the Expected Costs of Workplace Safety Training?